joelchrono12/joelchrono12.ml/_posts/2022-03-14-logging-out-of-youtube.md

 I might still struggle to leave it behind, I know returning to its intended experience (minus the ads, clearly) is just a few clicks away for me, I could just keep using it as is, enjoy it, spend hours on it and tell nobody, but I really want to stop that.

-There are tons of Vanced users migrating to Newpipe and asking for ways to log in, leave comments and even get their recommended tab back.
+There are tons of Vanced users migrating to Newpipe and asking for ways to log in, leave comments and even get their recommendations tab back.
 I know I can't force anyone to stop depending on the algorithm, some might have legitimate reasons.
 But, regardless, this is what I chose to do, and I hope it helps others who are also struggling with this.
-Let us be the ones in control instead of delegating our consumption habits to some algorithm
+Let us be the ones in control instead of delegating our consumption habits to some soulless algorithm.